-And immediately something like scales fell from his eyes, and he regained his sight.
-Then he rose and was baptized.
+And immediately there fell from his eyes as it had been scales: and he received sight forthwith, and arose, and was baptized.
 (Acts 9:18)

 In Lesson 4.3 we learned that Christ gives us new eyes to see.
 Paul had an encounter with Christ on the road to Damascus that would change his entire life.